Middle Common Room

 The Jacqueline du Pré Music Building (JdP) is a purpose-built world class concert venue completed in 1995 in memory of the outstanding cellist and honorary fellow of St Hilda's, Jacqueline du Pré.
 With as many as 50 events taking place at the JdP every term, there's always something to enjoy.
 A list of all the events is available on the JdP website and in the termly What's On leaflet.

 At the JdP is the Edward Boyle Auditorium - which houses our superb Steinway model D grand piano - a recording studio, and five practice rooms which contain a Steinway model B grand piano, four new Yamaha upright pianos (including one 'silent' instrument) and a harpsichord.
 These rooms are available to all St Hilda's students, seven day s a week, from 7am to 11pm (subject to recordings and concerts).
-Practice rooms can be booked on the JdP room booking page on the college intranet and the Auditorium by contacting Joel Baldwin, the JdP Manager.
+Practice rooms can be booked on the JdP room booking page on the college intranet and the Auditorium by contacting the JdP team.

 The JdP Team